mlr-org/mcboost/README.md

 As this project is developed with [mlr3's](https://github.com/mlr-org/mlr3/) style guide in mind, the following ressources can be helpful to individuals wishing to contribute: Please consult the [wiki](https://github.com/mlr-org/mlr3/wiki/) for a [style guide](https://github.com/mlr-org/mlr3/wiki/Style-Guide), a [roxygen guide](https://github.com/mlr-org/mlr3/wiki/Roxygen-Guide) and a [pull request guide](https://github.com/mlr-org/mlr3/wiki/PR-Guidelines).

+### Code of Conduct

+Please note that the mcboost project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Citing mcboost